InstaPy/InstaPy/README.md

 _**Now**, if a post has more comments than the maximum value of `70`, then it will not comment on that post, **similarly**, if that post has less comments than the minimum value of `5`, then it will not comment on that post..._

-### Commenting based on madatory words in the description or first comment
+### Commenting based on mandatory words in the description or first comment

 ##### This is used to check the description of the post and the first comment of the post (some users only put tags in the comments instead of the post description) for the occurence of mandatory words before commenting.
 If none of the mandatory words is present, the post will not be commented.